 - Default Element.
-If in the Alignment Type field, one of the following options is selected: - ° If device not found, align unmatched email with default element. - ° Override device search, align email with default element.
+If in the Alignment Type field, one of the following options is selected, followed by the default element to use: - ° If device not found, align unmatched email with default element. - ° Override device search, align email with default element.

-then the Default Element field specifies the default element to use.
 The default element can be an Organization, Device, Asset, Interface, Vendor, User Account, or Virtual interface.